alyxwithay/alyxwithay.github.io/_posts/2014-11-21-Results-Section-Tables-and-Figures.md

 [figure PDF here](https://github.com/SchlossLab/abxD01/tree/master/Figure%203)

-- determine the tx's with statistical/interesting differences for each titabx, aggregate, use same for 3 paneled graph
-	- make forlogscale.csv that combines all three cef/strep/vanc data
-		- edit barchart function so that it takes the combo file and makes it paneled by the 3 abx groups
-	- make one common ids file
 - **add possibly a right y axes with cdiff CFU, or make new trio graph alongside**
-	- **after use the combo file, make sure that there are sig diff in the add-on OTUs**
-	- **possibly color by phylum**

 - I want to change the graph so that the OTUs are their own graphs and the titrations are side by side
 	- *11/20/14, completed most of the graphical parameters.*